ReactTraining/react-media/README.md

 }
 ```

 If you use a regular React element as `children` it will be rendered if the query matches.
-However, please note that when using this API you may end up creating a bunch of elements that won't ever actually be rendered to the page.
+However, *please note that when using this API you may end up creating a bunch of elements that won't ever actually be rendered to the page*.
 Thus, the `render` or `children` (as a function) props are the preferred API.

 ```js
 import React from 'react'